Payroll of the home employee employed by an individual

 The salary is monthly.
 It is calculated as follows:

-Gross Monthly Wage = Gross Hourly Wage x Number of Hours Worked Per Week x 52 / 12
+Gross Monthly Wage = Gross Hourly Wage x Number of Hours of Work actual work weekly x 52 / 12

 The gross monthly salary shall be calculated on the basis of the number of hours of actual work recorded in the month:

-Gross Monthly Wage = Gross Hourly Wage x Number of Hours of Actual Work in Month
+Gross Monthly Wage = Gross Hourly Wage x Number of Hours of Work actual work within a month

 Some situations allow the employee to have allowances in addition to his base salary.